 We’re reflecting, listening and embracing an ongoing, refreshed approach to diversity, inclusion, equity and accessibility for our employees, volunteers and visitors that reflects our values and vision through extraordinary Collections, exhibitions and programs by reflecting the people that live here.

-This is the first in a series of regular quarterly updates on the progress of the AGO's Diversity & Inclusion strategy.
+We will continue to provide quarterly updates on the progress of the AGO's Diversity & Inclusion strategy.
 Here’s what we’ve accomplished to date:

 ART & LEARNING